Prosecutors want GPS monitor on truck driver in deadly crash

 DENVER — Prosecutors say they only learned after a judge set $400,000 bond for a truck driver accused of causing a fiery pileup that killed four people on a Colorado highway that he had tried to flee the scene of the collision.

-In a filing Monday, they asked a judge to require that the now-released man be required to wear a GPS monitoring device.
+In a filing Monday, they asked a judge to require the now-released man to wear a GPS monitoring device.

 Rogel Lazaro Aguilera-Mederos, 23, of Houston, was released over the weekend after being charged with four counts of vehicular homicide and other crimes in the April 25 collision near Denver.